Beautiful Ingredient

 A rounded glass jar of freshly made mango salsa surrounded by cherry tomatoes, a lime, and a mango.

 Once you try this quick and easy mango salsa, you may not buy store-bought again.
-With just 5 ingredients, the combination of flavors is sublime!
-Beautiful as a salad or main dish topping as well as a dip.
 This recipe is vegan, salt-free, refined sugar-free, oil-free, and satisfies a whole food plant-based lifestyle.
 So quick and easy, too - ready in only 10 minutes!

 5 from 1 vote